SidAnnRan/class/homeworks/hw1/Problem3.md

 # Problem 3
-The following program code should print `Hello, Buggy World` on to the screen.
+The following program code should print `Hello Buggy World` on to the screen.
 However, it doesn't compile because of a bug.
 ```
 include <iostream>